Amul Thapar: Court of appeals service

 On March 21, 2017, President Donald Trump nominated Thapar to the United States Court of Appeals for the Sixth Circuit.
 Thapar received a unanimous well qualified rating from the American Bar Association.
 On April 26, 2017, the United States Senate Committee on the Judiciary held a hearing on his nomination.
-On May 18, 2017, his nomination was reported to the floor of the Senate by an 11–8 vote with one Democrat not voting.
+On May 18, 2017, his nomination was reported out of committee by an 11–8 vote, with one Democrat not voting.
 On May 24, 2017, the United States Senate invoked cloture on his nomination by a 52–48 vote.
 On May 25, 2017, his nomination was confirmed by a 52–44 vote.
 He received his commission on the same day.
 Thapar became the second Indian American judge of United States courts of appeals.

 The Lexington Herald-Leader reported when Thapar was nominated to the 6th Circuit that "lawyers across the political spectrum praised [him] as a highly intellectual, thoughtful and hard-working judge."

 Thapar also speaks at law schools across the country on originalism, textualism, civility, and other topics.
 He teaches at the University of Virginia Law School on the judicial philosophies of Justices Scalia and Thomas.

 In 2018, Thapar published a law review article about the role of judges.
 He criticized "pragmatic" judging and argued that judges should not be "politicians in robes."

+Thapar's opinion for a unanimous panel in Novak v.
+City of Parma (2022) held that it was reasonable for officers to think that a man might have been impersonating a police officer when he created a parody Facebook page for the Parma, Ohio, police department.
+Since impersonation, unlike parody, is not protected speech, Thapar reasoned that there was probable cause for the arrest and thus it could not be retaliatory under Nieves v.
+Bartlett.